mooreds/docs-1/references/connectors/stripe-documentation.md

 ## close_dispute

-Closing the dispute for a charge indicates that you do not have any evidence to submit and are essentially dismissing the dispute, acknowledging it as lost.The status of the dispute will change from needs_response to lost.
+Closing the dispute for a charge indicates that you do not have any evidence to submit and are essentially dismissing the dispute, acknowledging it as lost.
+The status of the dispute will change from needs_response to lost.
 Closing a dispute is irreversible.

 <details><summary>Parameters</summary>